IgniteUI/igniteui-docfx/en/components/general/framework-and-features/data-analysis.md

     [data]="localData" [autoGenerate]="true" [paging]="true" >
 </igx-grid>
 ```
 And that's it!
-You can not perform **cell range selection** and follow the data analysis flow.
+You can now perform **cell range selection** and follow the data analysis flow.

 ### Data Analysis Button
 The data analysis button is the outlet to visualize your selected data in various ways: